Midnight Express (film): Plot

 Jimmy wants Billy to join an escape attempt through the prison's subterranean tunnels.
 Billy, due to be released soon, declines.
 Jimmy goes alone and is caught, then brutally beaten.
 Fifty-three days before his release, Billy learns the Turkish High Court in Ankara has overturned his sentence after an appeal by the prosecution.
 The prosecutor who originally wanted Billy convicted of smuggling rather than the lesser charge of possession finally had his way.
 Billy has been resentenced to serve 30 years.

 In desperation, Billy accompanies Jimmy and Max to try to escape through the catacombs below the prison.
 They give up after running into endless dead-ends.
-A particularly sycophantic prisoner named Rifki, who routinely acts as an informant in exchange for favors, tips off the guards about the escape attempt and Jimmy is taken away again for punishment and is never seen from then on.
+A particularly sycophantic prisoner, Rifki, who routinely acts as an informant in exchange for favors, notifies the guards about the escape attempt.
+Hamidou suspects Jimmy of being responsible for what happened during the first escape attempt.
+Jimmy is taken away again for punishment and is never seen again.
 Billy's imprisonment becomes harsh and brutal: terrifying scenes of physical and mental torture follow one another, and Billy has a breakdown.
 He brutally beats Rifki, killing him.
-He is sent to the prison's ward for the insane, where he wanders about in a daze among the other disturbed and catatonic prisoners.
+He is sent to the prison's ward for the insane, where he wanders about in a daze among the other disturbed prisoners.
+Max is sent there, too.
+He is seen running from guards for an unknown infraction and is grabbed by Hamidou and severely injured.

-In 1975, Billy's girlfriend, Susan, visits him.
-Devastated by Billy's condition, she tells him he must get out or else die.
+In 1975, Billy's girlfriend Susan visits him.
+Devastated by Billy's condition, she tells him he must get out or die.
 She leaves him a scrapbook with money hidden inside to help Billy escape.
-Her visit strongly helps Billy regains his senses.
-He tries to bribe Hamidou to take him to the prison hospital, but instead Hamidou forces Billy to a room, then tries to rape him.
+Her visit strongly helps Billy to regain his senses.
+Billy says goodbye to an almost dead Max, telling him to stay alive and promising he will come back for him.
+Max awakens and is somewhat conscious.
+Billy tries to bribe Hamidou to take him to the prison hospital, but instead Hamidou forces Billy to a room, then tries to rape him.
+Billy becomes infuriated.
 They struggle until Hamidou is killed after being pushed into the wall, his head impaled upon a coat hook.
-Billy dons the guard's uniform and walks out of the front door to freedom.
+Billy dons the guard's uniform and bluffs his way with his Turkish language skills, walks out of the front door and runs to freedom.

-The epilogue shows that in October 1975, Billy crossed the border to Greece and arrived home three weeks later.
+"On the night of October 4th, 1975 Billy Hayes successfully crossed the border to Greece.
+He arrived home at Kennedy Airport 3 weeks later."